-A. Prospectus/entry forms should be designed so that they provide:
+A Prospectus/entry forms should be designed so that they provide:

-1. Space for title, dimensions, materials, year of creation and any other important information for each slide.
+- Space for title, dimensions, materials, year of creation and any other important information for each photographic image.
 This data can be consulted during the jurying process.
-The same data can be used to fill out loan agreements, so it should be fairly detailed.
+The same data can be used to fill out loan agreements, so it should be fairly detailed. - 2 Plan for written notification of submitted images and notification of selection/non-selection. - a Notification that images and information has been successfully submitted - b Email, letter, or postcard for notification of selection/non-selection of work